quanqinle/WebAndAppUITesting/README.md

     + OR, on PC, the client will send commands to the remote appium server, and then the cases are still run on appium server

 ## 3. Android UI

-// TODO to be added later
+// TODO: to add a demo later

 ## 4. H5

-// TODO to be added later
+// TODO: to add a demo later

 # Two ways to write test cases